 Communications ninjas they’re not.
 But here’s the thing most folks haven’t noticed yet which holds out so much opportunity for Nevada conservatives.

 Of the 16 current Republicans, at least 6 definitely aren’t coming back…

-- Ellison and Titus are termed out (which means a new Minority Leader will have to be chosen who, hopefully, will jettison Eric Roberts and De La Rosa)
+- Titus has said she’s running for State Senate (which means a new Minority Leader will have to be chosen who, hopefully, will jettison Eric Roberts and De La Rosa)